ross-weir/wallet-ex/ROADMAP.md

 Then maybe use exe as a tuari sidecar?

 use ergo-explorer to get data
-we can build it into a standalone exe with `nexe` and use it to talk to a local node OR talk to the legit deployed ergo explorer so the wallet supports both light and full operating modes
+~~we can build it into a standalone exe with `nexe` and use it to talk to a local node~~ ergo-explorer depends on redis/postgres, if we do a light operating mode then use production ergo explorer:
+OR talk to the legit deployed ergo explorer so the wallet supports both light and full operating modes